 - blueish color in the lips or face

 If you or a loved one experiences any of these emergency warning signs, call 911 immediately.
-People who are older than 60, and people who have existing serious health conditions, such as heart disease, lung disease, and diabetes, appear to have a higher risk of developing severe illness and complications from COVID-19.
-This includes people who are receiving cancer treatments that can weaken the immune system.
+People who are older than 60 and people who have existing serious health conditions such as heart disease, lung disease, and diabetes appear to have a higher risk of developing severe illness and complications from COVID-19.
+This includes people who are receiving cancer treatments that can weaken the immune system or cause lung problems and people who have cancer that has spread (metastasized) to the lungs.

 - organ failure